thalient-ai/thalient.github.io/_pages/home.md

   - image_path: assets/images/logo_blue_circle.webp
     title: "Thalient Cybernetics"
     alt: "thalient.ai Logo for Thalient Cybernetics"
     excerpt: "Our vision at Thalient Cybernetics is to pioneer the future of technology by crafting systems that are not mere tools, but active participants in understanding and interacting with the world.
-We're committed to blending advanced technology with a deep understanding of human values, ensuring our innovations enrich lives in a way this is meaningul and deeply human.
+We're committed to blending advanced technology with a deep understanding of human values, ensuring our innovations enrich lives in a way this is meaningful and deeply human.

 At [Thalient Cybernetics](/thalient-cybernetics/), we are developing safe and secure systems, fostering ethical and trustworthy technology, and maturing our discipline for a brighter tomorrow."